-BASEWORKS PRACTICE is a universal movement platform designed to develop strength & flexibility, joint mobility, motor control, body awareness, concentration, and relaxation.
+BASEWORKS PRACTICE is a practice method designed over decades to develop strength & flexibility, mobility, control, body awareness, concentration, and relaxation.

 With a unique teaching methodology and structure, BASEWORKS Practice offers clear and attainable steps in building skills.